tao-bai/attack-and-defense-methods/README.md

 43. `ICML` [On the Convergence and Robustness of Adversarial Training]
 44. `ICML` [Rademacher Complexity for Adversarially Robust Generalization]
 45. `ARXIV` [Adversarially Robust Generalization Just Requires More Unlabeled Data]
 46. `ARXIV` [You only propagate once: Accelerating adversarial training via maximal principle]
+47. `NIPS` [Cross-Domain Transferability of Adversarial Perturbations]

 ### 2020